swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ### Structured rather than flat captures

-This pitch proposes infering capture types in such a way as to align with the traditional numbering of backreferences.
+This pitch proposes inferring capture types in such a way as to align with the traditional numbering of backreferences.
 This is because much of the motivation behind providing regex literals in Swift is their familiarity.